 Nitrogen ends up in the environment as a result of manure applications in farming and emissions from industry and motor vehicles.
-A special strategy for tackling excess nitrogen (known as PAS) is designed to reduce the amount of nitrogen in Natura 2000 areas.
-Measures to achieve this are incorporated into the management plan.
-Only once levels are low enough can new nitrogen-emitting commercial activities be permitted.
-The AERIUS tool is used to calculate the scope for new economic development.
+A special strategy for tackling excess nitrogen (in Dutch) is designed to reduce the amount of nitrogen in Natura 2000 areas.

 Water quality in Natura 2000 areas

 Many Natura 2000 targets depend on water quality.
 The Water Framework Directive (WFD) stipulates standards for water quality in Natura 2000 areas.
 Natura 2000 areas where water quality must be improved can be broken down into two categories:

 - the 'sense of urgency' areas, where water quality must be restored quickly, before 2016, otherwise natural values will be irretrievably lost;

 - other Natura 2000 areas where water quality is an important factor.
 Management measures may be implemented over a longer period in these areas.